-If you’re looking for quick relief from your seasonal allergies, you’re in the right place.
-If you want to dive deeper into the root cause behind seasonal allergies, and how you can heal them for good, head over here for my post on the subject.
+If you want to dive deeper into the root cause behind seasonal allergies, and how you can reverse them for good, head over here to learn about The Gut and Allergy Connection.

 To relieve seasonal allergies, pick from one or a combination of several of the following herbs and supplements to be taken daily.
 Whenever possible, it’s fantastic if you can get onto this plan even before allergy season hits, but you can start anytime and still get great relief!
 You can also take them on an as-needed basis, but my experience is that taking them daily through the allergy season(s) that hit you is the most effective strategy for maximum relief.

-Can I Take These During Pregnancy or While Breastfeeding?
+Can I Take These During Pregnancy or Breastfeeding?

 The probiotics, NAC, and freeze-dried stinging nettles can be safely taken in pregnancy, though I don’t recommend any supplements other than you prenatal vitamins and possibly a probiotic in the first trimester, and always check with your doctor or midwife before taking supplements in pregnancy.
 The other supplements and herbs should not be taken in pregnancy.
 These are generally considered safe for seasonal use while breastfeeding.